Top SaaS Customer Retention Metrics To Track in 2022

 Total Amount Spent on All Marketing Efforts / Total Number of New Customers

-These numbers are mostly measured over a month or a year like the other metrics.
+Like the other metrics, these numbers are primarily measured over a month or a year.
 So, if you had spent 2000$ on marketing this month and acquired 200 new customers, your CAC would equal 10$.
-However, you can measure and use your CAC after making a big change on your marketing team structure or technique if you want to measure success.
+However, you can measure and use your CAC after significantly changing your marketing team structure or technique if you want to measure success.

-The customer lifetime value (LTV) measures the worth of a customer based on how much revenue they generate for your brand while they’re working with you.
+The customer lifetime value (LTV) measures the revenue you can get from a customer throughout the period they use your product.
 This value depends on how much they spend on your products and services.

 How do you calculate your Customer Lifetime Value?